saivachandran/kubernetes-learn/kubernets-theory.md

             Etcd is a key value store of the cluster state,  Etcd is a cluster brain, cluster changed store in etcd key value store, example pod creatred or pod dies all details store

-            all contiller manager scheduler works because of  data
+            all controller manager scheduler works because of  data

             Application data not stored in etcd key value store